Care Quality Commission (CQC)

 The CQC’s new approach

-On their website the CQC say:
+On their website the CQC say (The CQC’s new approach):

 Inspectors will use professional judgement, supported by objective measures and evidence, to assess services against our five key questions: